Mezosky/Feature-Extractor-SlowFast/README.md

-# 🎥 Features Extractor SlowFast 🎥
+# 🎥 Features Extractor pySlowFast 🎥

 The following code has as main objective to obtain features using the [PySlowFast](https://github.com/facebookresearch/SlowFast) meta library.
 The code provided here is focused only on obtaining features, for this reason it is not possible to obtain inference in a native way in its execution.